 11. Run a Schedule Risk Analysis

 Project schedules are built using single point estimates of activity durations.
-But, when you take uncertainty for risks and activity durations into account, then end dates, criticality and level of confidence are likely to change.
-Therefore, the starting point for a well-performing schedule risk analysis should always be a clear and accurate critical path schedule.
+But when you take risk uncertainty into account, end dates, criticality, and level of confidence are likely to change.
+Therefore, the starting point for a solid schedule risk analysis should always be a clear and accurate critical path schedule.

 However, as the activity duration is a single (deterministic) value and not a range of possible outcomes, the end date is also forecasted as a single value.
 In real life, the duration of an activity may vary, but that single value should be considered your best estimate.

-To understand how uncertainty and risk affect your project and project schedule, it’s best to run a schedule risk analysis.
-This statistical model is used to determine the effect of risk and uncertainty on confidence levels for meeting the project’s completion date.
+To understand how uncertainty and risk affect your project and project schedule, run a schedule risk analysis.
+This statistical model can determine the impact of risk and uncertainty on confidence levels for meeting the project’s completion date.

 12. Set Your Baseline

-Project professionals need to make a concerted effort to ensure the schedule is accurate and credible as, quite simply, it’s crucial to project success.
-Following these 12 points will provide a great head start, but remember that a schedule health assessment should be done prior to setting the initial baseline and following every major update to the baseline.
+Project professionals need to ensure the schedule is accurate and credible – it’s crucial to project success.
+Following these 12 points will provide a great head start, but remember that a schedule health assessment should be done prior to setting the initial baseline and after every major update to the baseline.

 With Safran Project, you can establish and maintain several alternative schedule scenarios, together with a practically unlimited number of baselines and variations.
-The schedule risk analysis tool is fully compatible with this functionality, giving users the ability to conduct comprehensive impact analysis from within a single software program.
+The schedule risk analysis tool is fully compatible with this functionality, giving users the ability to conduct comprehensive impact analysis in a single program.